-As evidence of the adequacy of SC DHEC's resources with respect to subelements (i) and (iii), EPA submitted a letter to South Carolina on March 9, 2015, outlining 105 grant commitments and the current status of these commitments for fiscal year 2014.
-The letter EPA submitted to South Carolina can be accessed at www.regulations.gov using Docket ID No. EPA-R04-OAR-2015-0151.
+As evidence of the adequacy of TDEC's resources with respect to subelements (i) and (iii), EPA submitted a letter to Tennessee on March 9, 2015, outlining section 105 grant commitments and the current status of these commitments for fiscal year 2014.
+The letter EPA submitted to Tennessee can be accessed at www.regulations.gov using Docket ID No. EPA-R04-OAR-2015-0154.
 Annually, states update these grant commitments based on current SIP requirements, air quality planning, and applicable requirements related to the NAAQS.
-There were no outstanding issues in relation to the SIP for fiscal year 2014, therefore, SC DHEC's grants were finalized and closed
+Tennessee satisfactorily met all commitments agreed to in the Air Planning Agreement for fiscal year 2014, therefore Tennessee's grants were finalized and closed out.
+EPA has made the preliminary determination that Tennessee has adequate resources and authority for implementation of the 2010 1-hour SO2 NAAQS.